Damian Hardung: Career

 Riffert.
 Hardung reprised the role in the 2022 spin-off series Buba.

 Hardung played Winnie Wolf in the 2023 television series Our Miracle Years.
 That year, he was cast in a lead role in the television adaptation of Mona Kasten's bestselling novel Save Me.
 Titled Maxton Hall — The World Between Us, the series was broadcast in 2024 on Amazon Prime Video.
 It was renewed for a second season in May 2024.

+In November 2025, the season 2 of the series was released and at the same time, the shoot of season 3 was completed.

 Personal life

-Hardung currently studies medicine in Cologne.
+Hardung is currently studying medicine in Cologne.
 His brother Leon also studied medicine and the pair were among those vaccinating the German public during the COVID-19 pandemic.
 He has campaigned with Greenpeace against climate change, visiting Antarctica in 2022.